MENTOR ME CAREERS

 How do you value a company based on DCF( Discounted Cash flow)?

-Very much a continuation of the financial mathematics, based on the present value concepts.
+Continuation of the financial mathematics, based on the present value concepts.

 We can value a company using DCF, by first forecasting the free cash flow of the company